Armed man takes hostages in Paris

-Paris (CNN)At least two people have reportedly been taken hostage in Paris, CNN affiliate BFMTV reported.
+Paris (CNN)At least two people were reportedly been taken hostage in Paris on Tuesday, CNN affiliate BFMTV reported.

 The Paris Police Prefecture confirmed to CNN that there was "a police intervention" underway at Rue des Petites Ecuries in the 10th arrondissement of the French capital.
 Law enforcement officials cordoned off the area.